The science bit

 The Nervous system

 The biology of the body is incredible and simplistically it holds our nervous system which helps us to function and keeps us alive.
 A healthy nervous system means when it is activated, arousal can go up enabling you to run if needed, remain still or stay as you are because there is no threat.
 Action can then be taken to make you safe, if necessary and once you are safe the nervous system calms and moves into a period of recovery before the next experience where arousal goes up.
 When an individual is healthy they know the danger has ended.
-When the nervous system becomes compromised it no longer knows or can feel that the danger no longer exists and so is constantly in a state of arousal or hypervigilance.
+Using polyvagal theory we can understand something that happens out of our awareness and use it to help us by making it conscious.
+When the nervous system becomes compromised it can get stuck in loops either not responding to danger due to being shut down/numb or remaining in a state of arousal and hypervigilance when the danger no longer exists.
 The very mechanisms that help us to move, manage emotion and deal effectively with daily life events become compromised and perceived through the lens of “I am in danger” or “I am unsafe”.
-This process may be taking place outside the conscious awareness of an individual.
 It may not be a thought you are having but you may be aware of the physical sensations that indicate your nervous system has been activated like your heart racing, an urge to run or lash out, a desire to shut down.
 These processes happen first and are quicker than your “thinking mind”.
 They need to so that you can survive.
 Your body does many things without thinking about it that keep us alive and to think about each of them would debilitate us so it is necessary for them to be automatic.
 Consider reflex action for a moment.
 If you were to think about moving when an object was moving fast towards your face you would probably be hit.
 However people move or defend themselves without thinking.
 Sometimes the nervous system needs help to restore its balance and reinstate itself.

 The brain is an impressive piece of kit that continually makes assessments about risk and how to survive.
 It takes in information and makes sense of it however some things frontline service personnel are exposed to can be nonsensical, difficult to comprehend or traumatic and so the brain becomes overwhelmed and stuck in a survival mode.
 At the moment of threat the “thinking mind” can become compromised and other parts of the brain take over.
 In this mode options become limited and although individuals can do the best they can they end up with some compromising features like the ones at the start of this website.
 Sometimes individuals are diagnosed with PTSD, anxiety disorders, depression, sleep disorder or alcohol dependence.
 I will not formally diagnose you rather I will work with the symptoms you are experiencing as these can all be a product of challenging work conditions and our body and minds way of coping.
 For example we could be trying to numb or avoid reminders of the situation or managing intrusions from reliving what has already taken place which are being felt in flashbacks, dreams, our body or thoughts.